joshgerdes/jekyll-uno/_drafts/avd-collect.md

 #### "DiagOnly"

-* Skips all Core/Extended data collection and runs Diagnostics only (regardless if any other parameters have been specified).
+* Skips all Core/Extended data collection and runs Diagnostics only (regardless of any other parameters that have been specified).
 Runs Diagnostics.
-Diagnostics results will be logged

 **The default scenario is "Core".​​​​​​​**